recatek/gecs/README.md

 and declared at compile-time, so that adding or removing components from entities at runtime isn't currently possible -- hybrid approaches could solve this in the future.

-Archetypes in gecs can be set to contain a fixed capacity of entities.
-If all of the archetypes in your ECS world declaration are configured in this way, gecs will perform zero allocations after startup.
+Archetypes in gecs can be set to contain a fixed or dynamic capacity of entities.
+If all of the archetypes in your ECS world declaration are set to a fixed capacity, gecs will perform zero allocations after startup.
 This guarantees that your ECS world will adhere to a known and predictable memory overhead for constrained environments (e.g. servers on cloud instances).
 Attempting to add an entity to a full archetype can either report failure or panic depending on the method you call to do so.
-Support for dynamically- sized archetypes with `Vec`-like storage behavior is planned for support at a later date but is not currently implemented.

 The goals for gecs are (in descending priority order):
 - Fast iteration and find queries